commitizen/cz-cli/README.md

 ## Adapters

-We know that every project and build process has different requirements so we've tried to keep Commitizen open for extension.
-You can do this by choosing from any of the pre-build adapters or even by building your own.
+We know that every project and build process has different requirements, so we've tried to keep Commitizen open for extension.
+You can do this by choosing from any of the pre-built adapters or even by building your own.
 Here are some of the great adapters available to you:

 - [cz-conventional-changelog](https://www.npmjs.com/package/cz-conventional-changelog)
 - [cz-conventional-changelog-for-jira](https://www.npmjs.com/package/@digitalroute/cz-conventional-changelog-for-jira)